labvanced logoLabVanced

 References

 • Delgadillo, J., Payne, S., Gilbody, S., Godfrey, C., Gore, S., Jessop, D., & Dale, V. (2012).
-Brief case finding tools for anxiety disorders: Validation of GAD-7 and Gad-2 in addictions treatment.
+Brief case finding tools for anxiety disorders: Validation of GAD-7 and GAD-2 in addictions treatment.
 Drug and Alcohol Dependence, 125(1–2), 37–42. https://doi.org/10.1016/j.drugalcdep.2012.03.011

 • El Baou, C., Bell, G., Saunders, R., Buckman, J. E., Mandy, W., Dagnan, D., ... & Stott, J. (2023).
 Effectiveness of primary care psychological therapy services for treating depression and anxiety in autistic adults in England: a retrospective, matched, observational cohort study of national health-care records.
 The Lancet Psychiatry, 10(12), 944-954.